-When selecting an oil of the appropriate viscosity grade, always select an oil of the correct specification.
+When selecting an oil of the appropriate viscosity grade, it is recommended to select an oil of the correct specification.
 See "Specification" earlier in this section.

 Engine Oil Additives/Engine Oil Flushes

 Do not add anything to the oil.
 The recommended oils meeting the dexos1 specification are all that is needed for good performance and engine protection.